-This week Australian finance workers mark Equal Pay Day – the additional 88 days women in finance and insurance have to work from the end of the last financial year (30 June) to earn the same amount as men.
+In October last year, Australian finance workers marked Equal Pay Day – the additional 88 days women in finance and insurance have to work from the end of the last financial year (30 June) to earn the same amount as men.

 This is why we're launching our #StartTheDiscussion #PayTransparencyMatters campaign to build on the work we’ve done since 2019, when we first wrote to your employers asking them to remove pay confidentiality clauses from your employment contracts.